Rare Birds of Hampshire

 John Clark, former County Recorder, has researched the records of rare birds from White’s time to the present day.
 Many unpublished accounts of the discovery of rarities are included, as well as several amusing anecdotes.
 An unrivalled collection of photos is included, complemented by a unique series of paintings and sketches of Hampshire rarities as seen through artist Dan Powell’s eyes.

-The book is scheduled for publication on May 5th.
+The book was published on May 5th.
 Click here to place an online order.

 Checklist of Hampshire Birds 3rd edition 2019